wettsteinremodev/modul347/README.md

 ## Contains:
 1. Folder: projekt (with the Projects inside)
-2. dokumentation.pdf (dokumentation about our Project as PDF)
+2. docker_anleitung.pdf (dokumentation about our Project as PDF)
 3. Docker-Projekt_präsentation.pdf (presentation of our Project as PDF)

 ### Note